API documentation

 File: RGraph.common.core.js(null) RGraph.removeAllCustomEventListeners([id])

 To easily remove all custom event listeners you can use this function.
-It also can optionally take one argument - a canvas ID - to limit the clearing to.
+It can also optionally take one argument - acanvas

 File: RGraph.common.core.js